-2022 Workstream Plan
+2022 Workstream II Plan

 - The operations of workshops, bakeries, and agriculture are labour intensive.
 Funded additional and existing posts in PWA should be regarded as critical, and prioritized for filling vacant posts in order to impact positively on the implementation of the Strategic Framework on Self-sufficiency Sustainability (SSS). - Bakeries and Textiles factories need own post establishment for the appointment of skilled/professional and not security officials who perform these trades.
-The post establishment is presently with the HOCC. - The Lack of Machine Mechanics, machinery and implements as well as equipment is mostly maintained/repaired externally at a cost for the Department. - HR Planning to conduct a work study, create posts for machine mechanics' posts bakers and garment makers for PWA.
+The post establishment is presently with the HOCC. - The Lack of Machine Mechanics, machinery and implements as well as equipment is mostly maintained/repaired externally at a cost for the Department. - HR Planning to conduct a work study, create posts for machine mechanics, bakers and garment makers for PWA. - Offenders have been trained (skills development) as machine mechanics

-- The support services remains pivotal in the implementation of the Selfsufficiency, Sustainability Strategic Framework. - Weekly engagements with SCM and Directorate Contract Management to ensure an integrated approach and unblocking especially arrangement, implementation and maintenance of contracts. - A marketing strategy has been developed, however, there is a need to workshop DCS employees on different levels on the holistic approach and the need for integrated planning and implementation to ensure demand of goods and services internal and external clients.
+- Support services remains critical in the implementation of the Strategic Framework on Self-sufficiency and Sustainability. - Monthly engagements with SCM and Directorate Contract Management to ensure an integrated approach and unblocking especially arrangement, implementation and maintenance of contracts. - A marketing strategy has been developed - Continuous engagement of DCS employees on different levels on the holistic approach and the need for integrated planning and implementation to ensure demand of goods and services are met for internal and external clients.

-- PWA form a significant part of the ability for DCS to become self-sufficient the appointment of suitably qualified agricultural professionals is critical. - Education, training and SRAC contribute to SSSF - Short working hours are reported, mainly due to shortage of staff to take offenders to PWA workplaces. - Through the annual analysis it was found that most enterprises did not receive the allocated offenders due to the unavailability of security officials and lack of filling of vacant post. - Additional needs from regions have been consolidated and submitted to Finance reprioritisation was done. - Declaration in the Framework on SSS: DCS to be fully self-sufficient in pork and eggs: compliance
+- PWA form a significant part of the ability for DCS to become self-sufficient - The appointment of suitably qualified agricultural professionals is critical. - Education, training and SRAC contribute to SSSF - Short working hours are reported, mainly due to shortage of staff to take offenders to PWA workplaces. - Annual analysis established that most enterprises did not receive the allocated offenders due to the unavailability of security officials and vacancies - Additional needs from regions have been consolidated and submitted to Finance. - Declaration in the Framework on SSS: DCS to be fully self-sufficient in pork and eggs - Good practice found before and after pictures - GP: Head hunting of educators: agriculture - EC & KZN: Identified officials with relevant training in agriculture and place in those posts - KZN provided orientation during November 2021 to at least 15 new recruits with agriculture qualifications